Anku1903/data_engineer_assessment/docs/README.md

 3. **Load:**

-   * Write unique addresses into `Address_info` and capture their Auto-generated primary key IDs.
+   * Write unique addresses into `Address_info` table and capture their Auto-generated primary key IDs.
    * Write unique properties (linking to `Address_ID`) into `Property` table and capture their Auto-generated primary key IDs.
    * Insert those `Property_ID` values into each child DataFrame (`Leads`, `Valuation`, `Rehab`, `HOA`, `Taxes`) and bulk insert.